Loading...

 Learner outcomes

-Upon completion of this course, students will be able to
+Upon completion of this course, learners will be able to

 • describe the requirements for successfully managing projects.